harryho/ng4crm/README.md

 > A simple reusable CRM project for real-world business based on Angular 4, Angular-Material & Bootstrap 3.

-This project starts from a popular starter project [AngularClass/Angular-Starter] (https://github.com/AngularClass/angular-starter).
+This project starts from a popular starter project [AngularClass/AngularStarter](https://github.com/AngularClass/angular-starter).
 The goal of this project is to create reusable project for real-world business.
 To achieve this target, we need a solution which should include authentication process, restful API feature with token support and simple but elegant UI design.

 There is another similar project built on the Vue.js.
-If you are looking for reusable CRM project with Vue.js, please clone from [here](https://github.com/harryho/vue2crm.git).
+If you are looking for reusable CRM project with Vue.js, please clone the repo Vue2Crm from [here](https://github.com/harryho/vue2crm.git).

 #### Features